ananyadhar/Responsive-Web-Design/README.md

 # Responsive-Web-Design
 This is a basic Html and scss responsive website.
 It has been deployed on firebase as well.
-You can click here to see the demo
+You can click below to see the demo

 https://responsive-web-design-ffeb2.web.app/